 Generally, mic builders have two options: A) buy a readily-available mic and modify, or B) source the parts and build from scratch.

 There is a third option that I recently discovered.
-A company called Aurycle sells condenser mic kits, along with completed mics.
-The prices for Aurycle kits are very affordable… lower than the sum of the parts yourself.
+A company called Aurycle sells condenser mic kits, along with a few completed mics.
+The prices for Aurycle kits are very affordable… lower than the sum of the parts if you bought them individually.
 I have built three of their microphones… two large-diaphragm FET mics, and a large-diaphram tube mic.
 Overall, I’m quite pleased with their products and the results, but like everything in life, there are pros and cons.
 Let’s start with the PROS:

 - The prices are affordable… downright cheap in fact.